 GLORIFICATION is the day that the believer’s standing and his present state become one, being completely and forever holy on that day in Glory.

-Here’s how I summarized it in Counseling One Another: A Theology of Inter-Personal Discipleship.
+Here’s how I summarized it in the book, Counseling One Another: A Theology of Inter-Personal Discipleship.

 The believer’s sanctification is threefold: sanctification is positional, in that it refers to God’s calling apart a sinner to Himself (Gal.
 1:6); it is progressive, in that it refers to the ongoing work of the Holy Spirit in the life of the believer, conforming him or her to the image of Christ (2 Cor.
 3:18; Col. 3:10); and is ultimate (glorification), in that it refers to the day when the believer’s standing and present state become one, being completely holy on that day in glory (1 John 3:2; 1 Thes.
 5:23).